Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Data-Driven Calibration

 \subsection{Model Architecture}

 The core of the deep learning model is a transformer encoder \cite{NIPS2017_3f5ee243} based on earlier work on position reconstruction in SNO+ \cite{hewittMachineLearningEvent2025}.
+The same model hyperparameters were used from the original development on position reconstruction.
 Transformers are powerful neural networks that use self-attention to learn relationships between different inputs.
 They are a natural choice for a scintillation detector with events that produce a variable number of PMT hits.
-The easily accessible, highly optimized implementation of transformers also makes this is a computationally efficient architecture to train.
+Transformers have an $O(n_\mathrm{hits}^2)$ complexity.
+However, each event has less than 180 hits and with the easily accessible, highly optimized implementation of transformers this is a computationally efficient architecture to train in the time scale we need.

 Each PMT hit forms an individual token, so the self-attention mechanism acts between every pair of hits.
 The input features to each token are the PMT ID and the hit time.
 Due to the presence of an arbitrary global time offset in the hit times, only relative hit times should be used by the model.
-To enforce this, the hit times are centred by the mean hit time of the event, ensuring that the model is invariant to any global shift.
-While the original transformer was applied to sequences of tokens by encoding the sequence position of each token, it is not obvious how meaningful sequences could be constructed from PMT hits.
+To enforce this, the hit times are centered by the mean hit time of the event, ensuring that the model is invariant to any global shift.
+The original transformer was applied to token sequences in which each token had its ordinal number encoded.
+It is not obvious how meaningful sequences could be constructed from PMT hits.
 The hits could be ordered by hit time, but PMT hit times are not evenly spaced, so this would not fully capture the timing information.
 Therefore, no sequence position encoding is used to maintain hit permutation invariance.

 To construct each token, each PMT is given an ID (from \autoref{eq:pmt_id}) and each ID is given an embedding of dimension 64 that is learned during training.
+During previous development for reconstruction, this was found to give better results compared to embedding the position of the PMT.
 The hit time is passed through a multilayer perceptron with a $\tanh$ activation and a single 512 dimension hidden layer to give a matching length 64 embedding.
 The final token is then formed by summing these two embeddings together.